 Of course, these are but a few examples.
 The record is filled with mass murdering dictators and democrats being praised for decades.
 If all the above are not brutal, then isn’t “Castro the Brutal dictator dies”, an example of Fake news?
 Furthermore, what about his altruistic actions, which are both innumerable and momentous, especially for those of us in the third world?
 Do they count for anything?
 Do they or don’t they enter the calculus of brutality?
 How exactly would an algorithm determine what is true and what is fake?
 Long story short, it won’t.
 There is no ground truth that an algorithm can approximate/determine, even for these plain facts.

 Thus, when those most clamoring for the eradication of fake news have no consistency on what fake news is, then what chance do poor computer scientists have.
-The fact is that there are no solutions to this problem save for the following unglamorous, boring and tedious solution: the Chomskyan painstaking effort of repeatedly, repeatedly, and repeatedly, repeating repetitiously that the US invaded South Vietnam under Kennedy among countless other facts that these martian lunatics keeps re-repeating, like the argumentative and opinionated bores that they truly are.
+The fact is that there are no solutions to this problem save for the following unglamorous, boring and tedious solution: the Chomskyan painstaking effort of repeatedly, repeatedly, and repeatedly, repeating repetitiously that the US invaded South Vietnam under Kennedy among countless other facts that martian lunatics such as Chomsky keep re-repeating, like the argumentative and opinionated bores that they truly are.

 So it should be clear that computer scientists cannot algorithmically stop fake news.
 But people, especially the Democrats and liberal elites these days are clamoring for putting an end to this “menace” and everyone seems to be up in arms against this “newly discovered” problem.
 And this new found zeal against fake news is precisely why computer scientists are in danger of becoming the Queen of Hearts, even more unfit to delve into such matters than the clueless Alice!